ankid1412/NCIplot-on-Linux/README.md

 ![image](https://user-images.githubusercontent.com/69685019/165224134-04286a8b-e700-4491-ba7f-b90dd33ec6cc.png)

-3. For create a new nci file, go to your subfolder in this folder `test-cases`, copy `Sample-file.nci` to edit it then
+3. For create a new nci file, go to your subfolder in this folder `test-cases`, move `Sample-file.nci` to here or you could copy it from other subfolder

 Copy code: